-Mabel is snuggled in the southeast corner of Fillmore County, just twenty miles north of Decorah, Iowa.
+Mabel is snuggled in the southeast corner of Fillmore County, just 20 miles north of Decorah, Iowa.

 One of the biggest events in the area is Hesper-Mabel Steam Engine Days.
 The annual celebration is held in the park the first weekend after Labor Day.
 It features threshing machines powered by steam engines, two gigantic parades that start with old steam engines sounding their whistles down Main Street, arts and crafts, an antique show, and more.
 On Saturday night there is a tractor pull for the “big” kids.
 The weekend winds down with drawings held by various community organizations, with the grand prize being a new vehicle.

-Mabel’s business community includes a bank, farm store, thrift store, hardware store, medical clinic, flower & gifts store, antique shop, a hotel, restaurants and other various businesses.
+Mabel’s business community includes a bank, farm store, thrift store, hardware store, medical clinic, flower and gifts store, antique shop, a hotel, restaurants and other various businesses.

 A stop at the remodeled Historic Mabel House Hotel is a must; it was built in 1879 and has been serving guests ever since.